dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/analytics-engineer/review.md

 * Note: At a small company, a data team of one may own all three of these roles and responsibilities.
 As your team grows, the lines between these roles will remain blurry.

 **dbt**
-* data build tool (dbt) empowers data teams to leverage software engineering principles for transformating data.
+* data build tool (dbt) empowers data teams to leverage software engineering principles for transforming data.
-* The focus of this course is to build your analytics enginerring mindsets and dbt skills to give you more leverage in your work.
+* The focus of this course is to build your analytics engineering mindsets and dbt skills to give you more leverage in your work.

 <img src="/ui/img/ondemand/modern-data-team.png" style="width: 100%;">